routingblog/arbitration/content/docs/problems.md

 - Most arbitration agreements do not require reasoned or even written opinions, punitive damages, or other remedial possibilities [^galanterhaves1]

-- By avoiding class actions companies can also avoid FRCP §23(b)(2) injuctive relief.
+- By avoiding class actions companies can also avoid <abbr title="Federal Rules of Civil Procedure">FRCP</abbr> §23(b)(2) injuctive relief.
 That is, they could avoid judicial orders to stop their behavior generally instead merely in specific cases.

 # Consumer Credit